BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

 * Technical name: connector_woo_product.
 * Create a module named connector_woo_product that extends the functionality of connector_woo_base.
   This module focuses on the import and export of partner data between Woocommerce and Odoo.
-* Add "Import Products(Woo)" at backend level.
+* Add "Import Products","Import Product Attributes" and "Import Product Category" at backend level.
-* Required field to Import the Products are Location,Client Id,Client Secret.
+* Required field to Import the Products,Product Attributes, and Product Category are Location,Client Id,Client Secret.

 **Author**